 2. White noise machine.
 Some people can handle noises.
 I cannot.
 Car sounds are the worst.
 If anything or anybody is making a sound in my immediate area when I am trying to sleep, God help them.
 Of course, this doesn’t apply to my twins.
 I need to hear them of course, but I’ve found that they too sleep much better with a white noise machine running in the room.
 It is like a sleep mask because it drowns out surrounding sound and leads to a more relaxed state.

 3. Humidifier.
 A dry room is uncomfortable and leads to itchy skin and agitation.
 Adding some humidity to the air is another fantastic was to minimize harmful surroundings that keep you from relaxation and calm when you are trying to catch up on much needed beauty rest.
+This guide from the unclutterer will help you to find the perfect humidifier for your needs.
 A dehumidifier also works under the opposite set of circumstances.
 It is as important that your skin is not irritated or feeling at all yucky when you are trying to sleep as it is to block out unwanted light and sound.

 - You don’t have to take pills to sleep better, and that kind of sleeping solution is best discussed with your doctor.
 What I will recommend ingesting is herbal tea.
 The herbs and vapors can help sooth you and prepare you for sleep.
 This one is a bit obvious and also arguably the easiest.
 I thought about not including it on the list, but it definitely belongs here, even if it might already be your first step in achieving better sleep.